 Most experts agree that evidence is inadequate to support most of the benefits hyped by CBD proponents.
-There is scientific evidence that it does treat childhood epilepsy syndromes.
+There is scientific evidence that it could be beneficial for the treatment of childhood epilepsy syndromes, however it has not officially been reviewed by, nor approved by, the Food and Drug Administration for that use.
 Other studies show it may lower inflammation, or act to inhibit the inflammatory and neuropathic pain associated with chronic pain.
 However, these results were not based on human trials but models derived from animal testing.
 More study and human trials are needed before proponent claims that a cure for inflammation and pain control by CBD applications can be substantiated.
-CBD oil should not be viewed as a medication, but as a health supplement.
+CBD should not be viewed as a medication, but as a health supplement.

-On the other hand, Aloe Vera, long known as the “Plant of Immortality” due to its numerous healing qualities, has been shown to have many benefits as an antiseptic, anti-inflammatory, and analgesic properties.
-Studies and research on human subjects support Aloe Vera ‘s effect on inflammation by either consuming or applying it topically.
-Application to a burn or sunburn, on abrasions and minor wounds, can soothe pain and help the skin heal sooner.
-Taking Aloe orally, either by drinking taking it by capsule, offers many benefits to overall wellness.
+On the other hand, Aloe Vera, long known as the “Plant of Immortality” due to a history of its use going back several millennia as a homeopathic treatment , has been shown to have many benefits to digestive and immune system function properties.
+Studies and research on human subjects seem to support the fact that consuming or applying Aloe Vera topically may have some positive impacts on inflammatory response.
+Application to a burn or sunburn, on abrasions and minor wounds, can soothe and help the skin recover sooner.
+Taking Aloe orally, either by drinking taking it by capsule, may offer a host of benefits to overall wellness.

-While studies of the effectiveness of CBD oil are all very recent developments, Aloe Vera’s potent benefits have been confirmed by both modern studies and thousands of years of use.
-The colorless, viscous gel found within the leaves of this succulent plant has more active ingredients than CBD oil to help support overall wellness and deal with the pain and discomfort caused by inflammation.
+CBD has not gone through rigorous testing to show it's both safe and effective.
+Aloe Vera’s potent benefits have history behind them and have supported by both modern studies and thousands of years of use.
+The colorless, viscous gel found within the leaves of this succulent plant have more active ingredients than CBD oil to help support overall wellness.